Tedymwenda/portfolio/README.md

-# Cleanfolio - a clean and simple portfolio template
+# portfolio - a clean and simple portfolio template

 It is built using React.